m-hu/cpp-code-snippets/README.md

 - Production related topic is not covered by this repository for the moment.

-- Due to intellectual property reasons, the test cases are supposed to be found directly on the websites where the problems of code examples refer to.
-The Jenkins pipeline used to run on my own infrastructure.
-Due to cost saving purpose I do no longer run it any more.
-If it is requested or any enthusiasm comes back one day, I might spend some of my time to run it again.
+- In order to take into account content creators' interest, the test cases are supposed to be found directly on the websites where the problems of code examples refer to.
+The Jenkins pipeline used to run on my own infrastructure, for cost saving reason, I do no longer constantly run it.
+If it is requested or any enthusiasm comes back one day, I might reactivate it using an alternative infrastructure.